UwaisBaig/OOP-Assignments/README.md

 ### 👨‍💻 About This Repository

 Welcome to my **OOP Arsenal**.
-This repository is a comprehensive log of my progression in Object-Oriented Programming during my second semester at UET Lahore (Roll No: 2025-CS-531).
+This repository is a comprehensive log of my progression in Object-Oriented Programming during my second semester at UET Lahore.
 It bridges theoretical software engineering concepts with functional, logic-driven architecture.

 Instead of scattered scripts, you will find over 20 structured C# assignments, demonstrating practical applications of core OOP pillars, algorithmic problem solving, and clean directory management.